vedmant/kohana-menu/README.md

 <? // elseif (...)?>
 ```

-**Some aspects of the module might not work since they are untested.**

 ## Basics

 You define your menus in Kohana configuration files (see [config/menu/bootstrap.php](https://github.com/anroots/kohana-menu/blob/master/config/menu/bootstrap.php)).
-For example, a WordPress type blog might have...

 Then, in your (main) controller (or view), you determine which menu configuration to use (based on user role or other factors),
 use the factory method to construct a new Menu object, set the active link and render it in your view.
 Done.

+A WordPress type blog might have...

 * Public main navigation menu
 * Public footer menu